Skip to main content Skip to local navigation

 Students admitted into the PhD program in Global Health will need to cover their program fees (tuition and related fees) as well as living and personal expenses.

-Full-time domestic students admitted to the PhD program in Global Health are eligible for a Funding Package from the Faculty of Graduate Studies (FGS) of $24,455 per year.
-This includes a PhD fellowship, health benefits, and a stipend that is attached to a required Teaching Assistantship (up to two half courses or one full course per academic year to a maximum of 135 hours per term).
-The exact amount may vary slightly by year and hours worked as a Teaching Assistant.
+Full-time domestic students are eligible for a funding package from the Faculty of Graduate Studies (FGS) of approximately $24,455 per year (see York Graduate Funding for updates).
+This includes a PhD fellowship that covers the program fee, health benefits, and a stipend attached to Teaching Assistantships (TA-ships).
+Students are required to TA up to two half courses or one full course per year, to a maximum of 135 hours in any given term, to maintain their funding package.
+Once the PhD program fee (approximately $5,190 per year) is deducted, students are left with approximately $19,265 per year.

-Admitted students are also encouraged to browse Internal and External Scholarship and Awards, staying attentive to the distinct criteria and deadlines.
+Students are also encouraged to browse Internal and External Scholarship and Awards, staying attentive to the distinct criteria and deadlines.
 We especially cast attention to the Dahdaleh Institute Graduate Scholarships at York University.

-Part-time students are not eligible for a Funding Package from FGS.
+Part-time students are not eligible for a funding package from FGS.

-The PhD program in Global Health seeks to welcome international students.
-However, at this time, full-time international students are not eligible for a Funding Package from FGS.
+The PhD program seeks to welcome international students.
+However, at this time, international students are not eligible for a funding package from the Faculty of Graduate Studies (FGS).
+Further, the program fee for international students is distinct (see Course and Program Fees for updates; noting that each academic year comprises of three terms).

 The PhD Program in Global Health website contains the most up-to-date information about the PhD program in Global Health.
 Please bookmark it to keep abreast of updates.